jtbradt/jtbradt.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Assistant Professor, McCombs School of Business The University of Texas at Austin
+subtitle: Assistant Professor, McCombs School of Business, The University of Texas at Austin

 profile:
   align: right